MixinNetwork/mvm.dev/src/registry/debug.md

 3. call addLiquidity function of `router` contract.
 4. return the extra `token` to user.

-This function fails frequently but not fails every time.
+This function fails frequently but success sometimes.
 We can debug following these steps:
 1. set public state
 2. add `try` `catch` when calling other function